keslerlee/personal-website/src/content/pages/projects.md

 # Projects

 Here are some of the projects I've worked on.
-Each project represents my passion for building useful and well-crafted software.

 ---